 The Cassel breakout by the ‘Somerforce’ (145 Brigade) resulted in the death or capture of most of the men in its ranks.

 Brigadier Somerset himself was captured on 29th May, and 140th Regiment’s commanding officers Lieutenant-Colonel C.J.
-Odling and Major N. Christopherson, wounded on 29th May, were captured in Cassel on the 30th May.
+Odling and Major N. Christopherson, both wounded on 29th May, were captured in Cassel and taken to the Field Hospital at St Omer on the 30th May.
+Christopherson was transferred from the hospital into captivity on 4th July 1940.

 The 140th Regiment Padre, Rev C.F.
 Beale was recorded as being wounded but escaped to Dunkirk.